palakbhawsar98/Linux-Notes/README.md

 # Linux 🐧

+#### What is Linux?
+-  Linux is a free, open source operating system that enables the communication between computer hardware and software.
+The Linux OS was developed by Linus Torvalds in 1991.

+#### Why use Linux?
+- Open source
+- community Support
+- Support wide variety of hardware
+- Most servers runs on Linux
+- Secure compare to Windows

+#### Linux distributions
+There are many Linux distributions available in the market.
+It provides a different flavor of the Linux operating system to the users.
+Popular distros are :

+- Ubuntu.
+- Fedora.
+- Debian.
+- Linux Mintand so on.

 ## Linux File System
 Linux provides a dedicated set of file systems that stores every bit of data required for booting up the Linux systems.
 The file system holds the collection of data or files stored within the computer's hard disk or storage device.